icp4a/automation-decision-services-samples/samples/ExternalLibraryStart/README.md

 - **Deployment services**: Your IT developers must provide a CI/CD stack that is connected to Decision Designer.
 They must give you the host name of a runtime archive repository where you can deploy the external library.
 - **Apache Maven**: You can download it from https://maven.apache.org.

+Download a compressed file of the `automation-decision-services-samples` Git repository to your machine.
+Open this [link](https://github.com/icp4a/automation-decision-services-samples) and choose `Download Zip` in the `Code` menu.
+The task refers to **automation-decision-services-samples** as the directory where you decompress the repository.

 # Task 1: Building an external library

 You use an editor and Maven to build the external library.